Kansas City Southern suitor’s bid in jeopardy after ruling | Times Leader

 The board seem to agree with concerns Canadian Pacific raised about the competitive impact across the central United States.
 KCS and CN operate parallel rail lines connecting the Midwest to the Gulf Coast, so allowing those two to combine would eliminate a shipping option for many companies.

+“The STB decision clearly shows that the CN-KCS merger proposal is illusory and not achievable,” CP CEO Keith Creel said.
+He said CP’s Aug.
+10 offer to buy Kansas City Southern remains on the table.

-The board also said that allowing Canadian National’s acquisition of Kansas City Southern to move forward could inspire additional rail consolidation.
+The Surface Transportation Board also said that allowing Canadian National’s acquisition of Kansas City Southern to move forward could inspire additional rail consolidation.

 Canadian Pacific originally announced an agreement to buy KCS for roughly $275 per share in March.
-But Canadian National intervened with its $325 per share offer and eventually won over Kansas City Southern’s board in May after sweetening its offer to include more stock and to cover the breakup fee Kansas City Southern would owe to CP.
+But Canadian National and eventually won over Kansas City Southern’s board in May after sweetening its offer to include more stock.

 Regulators have already approved Canadian Pacific’s plan to use a voting trust to acquire Kansas City Southern, so that deal has a clear path to move forward if KCS accepts CP’s offer and shareholders of both railroads approve it.
 There are fewer competitive concerns about that proposed merger because there is little overlap between the two railroads’ networks.
 Even after the deal the combined railroad would be the smallest of the major North American railroads.

-Note: This story has been corrected to remove reference to a $1 billion breakup fee that Kansas City Southern was due to receive now that regulators rejected Canadian National’s plan to use a voting trust in the acquisition.
-There is no breakup fee due at this stage.